 COMMUNITY WELLNESS.

-To increase health awareness and improve overall health and quality of life of the refugee community, our Community Wellness program conducts regular in-home visits, health workshops, and special projects such as our youth summer camp.
+To increase health awareness and improve overall health and quality of life of displaced people in Oregon, our Community Wellness program conducts regular in-home visits, promotes health workshops, and leads special events in response to the needs of the community.

 Women’s Health Project.